-Unacceptable Emergent Sufficient Advanced The teacher candidate avoids technology and Some technology is available in the The teacher candidate uses available Technology is infused into and transforms cannot articulate appropriate uses for technology in instruction. classroom and the school, and the teacher candidate uses it on a limited basis.
-Technology is used as an "add on" to instruction and is not integral to instructional goals and activities. technology in the classroom, and integrates technology into teaching.
-Can articulate creative uses for existing technology. instruction in effective ways.
-Readily adopts emerging technology and seeks out opportunities to learn about new technologies that are not already available in the school.
+Unacceptable Emergent Sufficient Advanced The teacher candidate Some technology is The teacher candidate Technology is infused avoids technology and available in the uses available into and transforms cannot articulate classroom and the technology in the instruction in effective appropriate uses for school, and the teacher classroom, and ways.
+Readily adopts technology in candidate uses it on a integrates technology emerging technology instruction. limited basis. into teaching.
+Can and seeks out Technology is used as an "add on" to instruction and is not integral to instructional goals and activities. articulate creative uses for existing technology. opportunities to learn about new technologies that are not already available in the school.
 0 1 2 3